badiaamakhlouf/DS_ML_InterviewBank/pages/machine_learning_fundamentals.md

 ![Maintained](https://img.shields.io/badge/maintained-yes-blue.svg)

-🧭 This page is a guide for those gearing up for data science and machine learning technical interviews.
-It covers the basics and essentials, focusing on questions related to machine learning fundamentals and model evaluation.
+This page offers a curated list of questions focused on machine learning fundamentals and model evaluation, making it an excellent resource for preparing for data science and machine learning technical interviews. 📚🧠

-🚀 Whether you're polishing your interview skills or seeking insightful questions as an interviewer, this page is a valuable resource to strengthen your grasp of machine learning basics.
+Whether you're honing your interview skills or looking for insightful questions as an interviewer, this page provides valuable content to deepen your understanding of machine learning basics. 🚀🎯

-**Note:** Your suggestions for improvement are welcome; please feel free to provide feedback to help maintain the precision and coherence of this page.
+**Note:** Your suggestions for improvement are welcome; please feel free to provide feedback to help maintain the precision and coherence of this page.🥳🙌🏻

 <div id="badges">
   <a href="https://github.com/badiaamakhlouf">